What Not to Wear to a Job Interview

 What you wear to a job interview can positively or negatively influence your chances of getting a job.
 Therefore, you want to dress properly, so that your clothes give the best impression, as they play a large part in communicating who you are to the interviewer.
 Your aim is to dress professionally and respectfully to send the message that you are serious about the position and confident that you can perform the role successfully.

-In order to make a good first impression, you should dress appropriately and separate your social image from your professional presence.
-Even if you're interviewing at a start-up with a very casual workplace, it's important not to dress it down too much.
+To make a good first impression, you should dress appropriately by separating your social image from your professional presence.
+Even if you're interviewing at a start-up with a casual dress code, it's important to dress professionally to ensure that you communicate success.

 Your attire should either match or exceed the type and quality of attire worn by your interviewers.

 Your Professional Presence

 When you show up for an interview, you're there to make a strong positive first impression, not to create a distraction.
 Therefore, don't wear risque clothing, strong scent, body jewelry or clothing that shows off your tattoos, which communicate a social rather than professional presence.
 You risk having people form snap judgments that could prevent you from succeeding in the interview or landing the job.
 Be mindful of the following:

 - Your social vs. professional presence: What you wear off-the-job and socially doesn't have to be what you wear for interviewing or at work.
 In fact, your professional presence may be very different from your personal presence, and that's fine.
 You can have a closet full of fun clothes and a wardrobe of work clothes.

 - Perfume and cologne: Your scent can be an issue.
 It can be distracting and remind your interviewer of a similarly scented person they would prefer to forget, such as an ex-spouse.
 This could reduce your chances of getting a job offer.
 Therefore, wearing no scent is the best choice.